bioinformaticsdotca/Epigenomics_2017/module4_lab.md

 ![img](https://bioinformatics-ca.github.io/2016_workshops/epigenomics/img/module4_GREAT_go_biological_process.png)

-If you weren't able to retrieve the BED file from guillimin, you can also get it here
+If you weren't able to retrieve the BED file from Mammouth, you can also get it here

 [BED file](https://bioinformatics-ca.github.io/2016_workshops/epigenomics/S005HDH1_H3K27ac.bed)